 How does it affect credit utilization?

 Credit utilization is the ratio of your credit card balance(s) compared to your credit limit(s).
-This factor accounts for approximately 30% of your total FICO score and is considered extremely influential (No. 1 factor) in your VantageScore.
+This factor accounts for approximately 30% of your total FICO score and is considered extremely influential (the primary factor) in your VantageScore.

-Utilization is calculated for each credit card; it looks at how much of your credit you have used in relation to your credit limit.
-A card with a $5,000 limit and a $500 balance will show a 10% utilization rate.
+Utilization is calculated for each credit card.
+It looks at how much of your credit you have used in relation to your credit limit.
+For example, a card with a $5,000 limit and a $500 balance will show a 10% utilization rate.
 Each card will be calculated the same way, and then all of your cards’ balances and limits will be totaled to come up with your overall utilization rate.

-High balance or high credit, however, is a different animal.
+High balance, or high credit, however, is a different situation.
 This number is the highest amount of money you have ever charged on your card versus the highest balance you have carried after a statement closing date.
 It does not figure into your VantageScore or FICO score, but it has other uses.

 For example, if you have a card with a $5,000 limit, charge $5,000, and then pay it down to $0 before your statement closes, your utilization will be 0%, but your high balance would show $5,000.